 This menu allows you to adjust the individual volume level of your speakers "on-the-fly."
-Although careful calibration is key to a good home theater, the Trims allow fine adjustment of the current program playing.
+Although careful calibration is key to a good home theater, the Trims allow fine adjustment to suit your taste or the current program playing.
 The Trims add or subtract from the reference levels set during calibration using the Speaker Calibration menu.
-Recalibrating will reset these on-the-fly trims to zero.
+Recalibrating will reset the on-the-fly trims to zero.

-Note: The Trim adjustments do not exceed +10 dB and are not less than -20 dB.
+Note: the Trim adjustments do not exceed +10 dB and are not less than -20 dB.